flashbots/relay-specs/README.md

 ![CI][ci]

+The Relay API consists of two categories of APIs:

+* Builder API for builders to submit blocks.
+* Data API for anyone to query information about the relay.
+  * Things like registrations, bids, and payloads.

-The Relay API defines the interface for builders to interact with relays.
-For interacting with validators, relays follow the [builder-specs][builder-specs].
+For interacting with validators, a relay should follow the [builder-specs][builder-specs].

-View the Relay API Specification here:
+View the Relay API specifications here:
 * https://flashbots.github.io/relay-specs/

 ## Contributing